baguio itinerary for family

 Baguio is a great destination for families with kids.
 Maybe you’re asking, “What should I visit first in Baguio?”
 Well, here are some of the top things to do in Baguio with kids:

-1. Visit Burnham Park: Burnham Park is a popular attraction for families with kids.
+• Visit Burnham Park: Burnham Park is a popular attraction for families with kids.
 It has a playground, a man-made lake where you can ride a boat or bike around it, and a picnic area.
 You can also enjoy horseback riding, roller skating, or simply strolling around the park.
+It can get crowded nowadays, so it’s best to go early morning or during the off-peak season.
+Explore on your own or take this Burnham Park walking tour.

-4. Go on a strawberry-picking adventure: Strawberry-picking is a fun activity that families can enjoy together in Baguio.
-The nearby town of La Trinidad is known for its strawberry farms, and families can visit these farms to pick fresh strawberries.
-We went to Baguio in April, which unfortunately wasn’t picking season, so we won’t be able to do this anyway.
+• Go on a strawberry-picking adventure: Strawberry-picking is a fun activity that families can enjoy together in Baguio.
+The nearby town of La Trinidad is known for its strawberry farms, and you can visit these farms to pick fresh strawberries.
+We went to Baguio in April, which unfortunately wasn’t picking season, so we skipped this.
 But my wife and I have been here before, so we can say it’s definitely a must-do in Baguio.

 Where to Go in Baguio with Kids